 Devil’s Dome Loop is located in the Pasayten Wilderness which overlaps with the North Cascades National Park.
-We started September 18th at the Canyon Creek Trailhead just off Highway 20, which has a large gravel lot for parking, an outhouse, and a stream flowing beside it when we were there.
-It also requires a Northwest Forest Pass to park at the trailhead, although other passes may also be valid.
+We started September 18th at the Canyon Creek Trailhead right off Highway 20, which has a large gravel lot for parking, an outhouse, and a stream flowing beside it when we were there.
+To park at the trailhead requires a Northwest Forest Pass, although other passes may also be valid.

 Since it was later in the season we only saw a couple other cars in the parking lot that happened to belong to hunters.
 We later found out that September 15th through the 25th is known as the “High Hunt” when hunters come out to hunt the deer that go up near the tree line during that time of year.

 We heard it can be quite a busy time, often with teams of horses used to haul the meat and equipment, but luckily the grade and trail conditions of this section often made it nearly impossible to take a team of horses up.
 If you plan on backpacking the Pasayten Wilderness during this time make sure to keep this in mind, because even though we didn’t have any issues, I feel it could potentially have an impact on the hunters and/or the vibe of the trip.

 After flying into Seattle the previous day, we stopped at the Marblemount Ranger Station to pick up any necessary permits, let them know our itinerary, and try to get some trail conditions.
 While we were there we were able to pick up Green Trail maps 16, 17, 48, and 49.
 We decided to take the loop counterclockwise, because we (and our knees) preferred to go up the section that has a steep elevation change, rather than down.